 After the issuance of the order, the study office of the study programme MANAGEMENT AND ANALYTICS FOR BUSINESS will issue to all supervisors of master’s theses a list of students and the themes of their theses.
 As of this moment in time, the study office is required to inform supervisors of the master’s theses about the timetable for completing each stage of the master’s thesis and about the rules for completing the master’s thesis in the relevant study programme.

-Changes, including clarifications, in the topic of the master’s thesis are possible no later than one calendar month after the order of the deadline for presenting the final version of the master’s thesis is passed (see template in Appendix 4).
+Changes, including clarifications, in the topic of the master’s thesis are possible no later than one calendar month before submission of the final version of the master’s thesis is passed (see template in Appendix 4).
 Such changes are allowed only in accordance with the procedures specified by the relevant study programme.
 Changes in topics are produced by the order of the dean of the faculty.

 Students who do not choose a topic for their master’s thesis by the specified deadline will incur an academic debt.